woogles-io/liwords-static/content/guides/2025-07-11-what-game-settings-should-i-use.md

 Some of the settings are easy.
 If you are matching a bot, you choose the bot you want to play from the dropdown menu.
 If you want to play a friend, you type in their [woogles.io](http://woogles.io) username.

-The **Game** type is generally Classic, but you can also choose the other options when you want to try something different.
+The **Game** type is generally Classic, but you can also choose the other options (available if you set them in the Advanced Settings) when you want to try something different.

 The **Dictionary**, meaning the list of words that are considered acceptable to play, can be chosen based on agreement between the players.